Aaron Ogden: Career

 In the American Revolutionary War, Ogden was appointed a lieutenant in the 1st New Jersey Regiment; his older brother Matthias Ogden was the lieutenant colonel.
-Aaron Ogden served in various roles through the war, seeing action and rising to the rank of brigade major.
+Aaron Ogden served in various roles throughout the war, seeing action and rising to the rank of brigade major.
 In 1778, he visited the house occupied by the family of diarist Sally Wister, who described him as "a genteel young fellow, with an aquiline nose."
 Ogden was wounded at the siege of Yorktown in 1781.

 Ogden was admitted as an original member of The Society of the Cincinnati in the state of New Jersey when it was established in 1783.
 He went on to serve as the President of the New Jersey Society from 1824 until his death in 1839, and President General of The Society of the Cincinnati from 1829 until his death.

 Political career

 After the war, Ogden studied law and was admitted to the bar in 1784.
 He commenced practice in Elizabeth and served as a presidential elector in the 1796 electoral college that elected John Adams.
-He was clerk of Essex County from 1785 to 1803, and was elected as a Federalist to the United States Senate to fill the vacancy caused by the resignation of James Schureman and served from February 28, 1801 to March 3, 1803.
+He was clerk of Essex County from 1785 to 1803.

+He was elected as a Federalist to the United States Senate to fill the vacancy caused by the resignation of James Schureman and served from February 28, 1801, to March 3, 1803.
 He lost his bid for re-election to the Senate in 1802.
+Ogden ran several times for New Jersey's at-large congressional district, finishing 6th in 1800 (with the top 5 winning), and also running in 1803, 1804, 1806, 1808 (both in the regular and special elections), and 1810.

 In 1803, Ogden was elected to the New Jersey General Assembly, where he served until 1812.
 Ogden was elected trustee of the College of New Jersey (later to become Princeton University) in 1803, a post in which he served until his death.

 In 1812, Ogden was elected as Governor of New Jersey in a wave of Federalist victories across the state due to opposition to the War of 1812.
 Ogden had been nominated by his Federalist colleagues as governor many times before, but the Republicans held the majority in the Assembly and elected their choice from 1803 to 1812.
 During his term as governor, "funds were secured for the military's use in the war against Britain."
 After running unsuccessfully for re-election, the Federalists lost their majority in the Assembly and Ogden retired from political life.
 Ogden was nominated by President James Madison as major general of the Army in 1813, but declined the appointment.